-A comparator within the AD9246 detects the potential at the SENSE pin and configures the reference into four possible states, as summarized in Table 9.
+A comparator within the AD9233 detects the potential at the SENSE pin and configures the reference into four possible states, which are summarized in Table 9.
 If SENSE is grounded, the reference amplifier switch is connected to the internal resistor divider (see Figure 42), setting VREF to 1 V.

-Connecting the SENSE pin to VREF switches the reference amplifier input to the SENSE pin, completing the loop and providing a 0.5 V reference output.
-If a resistor divider is connected external to the chip as shown in Figure 43, the switch sets to the SENSE pin.
+Connecting the SENSE pin to VREF switches the reference amplifier output to the SENSE pin, completing the loop and providing a 0.5 V reference output.
+If a resistor divider is connected external to the chip, as shown in Figure 43, the switch again sets to the SENSE pin.

 This puts the reference amplifier in a noninverting mode with the VREF output defined as

-$$VREF = 0.5 \left( 1 + \frac{R2}{R1} \right)$$
+$$VREF = 0.5 \times \left(1 + \frac{R2}{R1}\right)$$

-If the SENSE pin is connected to AVDD, the reference amplifier is disabled, and an external reference voltage can be applied to the VREF pin (see the External Reference Operation section).
+If the SENSE pin is connected to the AVDD pin, the reference amplifier is disabled, and an external reference voltage can be applied to the VREF pin (see the External Reference Operation section).